 ~ ~ ~

-She is striving to be more aware and “present-oriented” – and strong – and has been studying the book The Four Agreements, by don Miguel Ruiz.
+She is striving to be more aware, strong and “present-oriented” – and has commented about studying the book The Four Agreements, by don Miguel Ruiz.

 ~ ~ ~